Hospital Inventory Management Best Practices

 PAR vs. Perpetual Inventory

-When choosing a hospital inventory management software to implement best practices, hospital administrators should look for the following qualities:
+When choosing hospital inventory management software to implement best practices, hospital administrators should look for the following qualities:

 • Ease of use

-• Integration with hospital systems
+• Integration with hospital inventory systems

 • Communication capabilities